Juniper/terraform-provider-apstra/docs/resources/datacenter_routing_zone.md

 ### Optional

 - `dhcp_servers` (Set of String) Set of DHCP server IPv4 or IPv6 addresses of DHCP servers.
+- `disable_ipv4` (Boolean) Only valid with `ip_addressing_type = "ipv6"`.
+When this is set `true`, pure ipv6 Routing Zones will not render IPv4 SAFIs and other ipv4-over-ipv6/RFC5549 related configuration will be removed.
+User-defined IPv4 resources will not be permitted in the Routing Zone.
+An IPv4 loopback is still required in order to derive BGP Router IDs and Route Distinguishers and it will not participate in routing.
+Requires Apstra version >=6.1.0
 - `export_route_targets` (Set of String) Used to export routes from the EVPN VRF.
 - `import_route_targets` (Set of String) Used to import routes into the EVPN VRF.
+- `ip_addressing_type` (String) Defines if the according Routing Zone addresses resources with ipv4, ipv4+ipv6, or ipv6-only.
+Errors are raised if resources are created within the Routing Zone and that resource violates this addressing support value.
+Note that ipv4 is still permitted in an ipv6-only network, in which case `disable_ipv4` can be used to disallow ipv4 completely.
+Must be one of `['ipv4','ipv4_ipv6','ipv6']`.
+Requires Apstra version >=6.1.0
 - `junos_evpn_irb_mode` (String) Symmetric IRB Routing for EVPN on Junos devices makes use of an L3 VNI for inter-subnet routing which is embedded into EVPN Type2-routes to support better scaling for networks with large amounts of VLANs.
 - `routing_policy_id` (String) Non-EVPN blueprints must use the default policy, so this field must be null.
 Set this attribute in an EVPN blueprint to use a non-default policy.
 - `vlan_id` (Number) Used for VLAN tagged Layer 3 links on external connections.
 Leave this field blank to have it automatically assigned from a static pool in the range of 2-4094, or enter a specific value.
-- `vni` (Number) VxLAN VNI associated with the routing zone.
+- `vni` (Number) VxLAN VNI associated with the Routing Zone.
 Leave this field blank to have it automatically assigned from an allocated resource pool, or enter a specific value.

 ### Read-Only